You need to securely verify your identity for many online services today. This often involves using your Aadhaar number to confirm it is really you.

 Updating your mobile number linked to Aadhaar is one of the most frequent and critical updates you might need to make.
 Since OTPs are sent to this number, an outdated one will completely hinder your Aadhaar-based transactions.
 This update ensures your continued access to digital services.

 To update your mobile number, you must visit an Aadhaar Enrolment or Update Centre.
 This process requires biometric authentication to confirm your identity.
-Once updated, it typically takes a few days for the changes to reflect in the UIDAI system, after which you’ll start receiving OTPs on your new number.
+Once updated, it typically takes a few days for the changes to reflect in the UIDAI system, after which you will start receiving OTPs on your new number.

 Documents Needed for Update